davetron5000/awesome-cli-ruby/intro/01_intro.md

 # Make even your one-off scripts awesome #

 * No script is really a one-off
-* Be kind to “future you”
+* Be kind to "future you"
 * Ruby can make it easy